Associate in Occupational Studies DegreeDownload PDF

 This course provides an introduction to electrical wiring techniques with emphasis on design and layout of single and polyphase systems.
 Topics include diagnosis and repair of equipment malfunctions, interpretation of the National Electrical Code (NEC), estimation of project costs and progress, and installation techniques.
 Electrical systems studied include lighting, heating, ventilation, interior and exterior power distribution, and emergency energy conservation.
 Activities are focused on commercial and industrial electrical systems.
 Prerequisite: ET102 Technical Electricity 2.

 This course covers the effective oral and written contexts of occupational communications.
 It includes practice in oral presentations, business letters, resumes, memos, instructional materials and reports, and visual aids.
 It is designed specifically for A.O.S. degree programs.
-Prerequisite: An appropriate placement test result; or successful completion of DS051 Essential Reading & Study Skills, or SL115 ESL4: Advanced Reading, and successful completion of either EN099 Introduction to College English or SL116 ESL4: Advanced Composition.
+Prerequisite: Appropriate high school GPA or placement test score or EN090 Basic Writing Skills or SL116 ESL4: Advanced Composition.

 This course covers refrigerant piping techniques and designs for commercial and industrial use.
 Refrigeration load calculating and equipment selection for commercial and industrial applications and proper air handling techniques are studied.
 Prerequisites: ET209 Refrigeration 2 and ET220 Heating and Air Conditioning 1.
 (Spring semester)